emard/esp32blesynscan/README.md

 Conenct RJ12 RX/TX with short straight
 RJ12 cable to ESP32 RX2/TX2 pins.

-Mount's serial TTL port is half-duplex and it seems that mount has hardware loopback.
-So everything that esp32 sends to the mount, the mount immediately echoes it.

-In the code there is echo cancellation built in to reduce BLE traffic, run faster and save energy.

-Mount and esp32 cannot send at the same time.
-If synscan tries to send while mount sends, then received data will be just noise.

-Received bytes are occasionaly wrong with typically one of the bits that should be 0 errorenously received as 1.
-This happens less often when mount is just powered one and more often after alignment when mount is driving motors for tracking.

 # Connection

 Looking at female RJ-12 socket on the mount: